KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Drill down and drill up
 ~~~~~~~~~~~~~~~~~~~~~~~

-User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar (:numref:`sidebarmenu`).
+User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar.
 There are three drill types.
 In the following we give some details on them.

 1. **Position**: this is the default drill type.
 Clicking on a drill down/drill up command will expand/collapse a pivot table with          child members of a member with that particular command.
 See below.